Join our Mailing List

 Once your UPF clothing is completely dry, you can store it by gently folding or rolling it.
 Do not iron UPF clothing as the heat can damage the fibers of the fabric.

 Your child is the center of your universe and keeping them safe from the damaging effects of the sun is an absolute priority.

 At RuffleButts, we respect that.
 We want to make your job just a little bit easier by offering you UPF clothing for your baby or child that’s sure to keep them sun-safe all season.
-We’ve designed everything from short and long-sleeved rash guards and swimwear to swim hats and rompers.
+We’ve designed everything from short and long-sleeved boys rash guards and girls rash guards, as well as swimwear, swim hats and rompers.

 Choose safety and style for your sweet one.
 Shop RuffleButts today.

 United States Food and Drug Administration (FDA).
 Sun Protection Factor (SPF). https://www.fda.gov/about-fda/center-drug-evaluation-and-research-cder/sun-protection-factor-spf#:~:text=SPF%20is%20a%20measure%20of,value%20increases%2C%20sunburn%20protection%20increases.